 Cumulative indirect impacts to vegetation could occur from the conversion of large amounts of agricultural land from traditional crops to EHECs.
 Indirect effects on habitat of EHEC planting and harvest could also include erosion, sedimentation, spread of invasive species, reduction in habitat quality, and habitat fragmentation.
 Some vegetation loss could occur.
 In addition, non-native species occurring in the area or introduced to the sites could expand into areas disturbed by production and harvest activities; however, field trial sites could be managed to avoid these concerns.
 The habitat quality of these areas may subsequently be reduced.
 Erosion of disturbed soils may contribute to reduction in habitat or habitat quality.
 Sedimentation from disturbed soils may degrade habitat along drainages or in wetlands that occur downstream.
-Erosion and sedimentation impacts could be reduced, however, by planned BMPs.
+Crop management practices could reduce the potential for erosion and sedimentation impacts.
 Overall these indirect impacts could result in a small contribution to cumulative impacts on native habitats within the region.

 The potential cumulative effects on vegetation could impact native fish and wildlife as habitats are fragmented, degraded, or destroyed from crop establishment.
 Not all species are harmed by conversion of land to more intensive uses, and so the cumulative effects will be localized and site-specific.
 The establishment of new crops in areas previously cropped for a different style of agriculture may itself cause some direct mortality and range shifting at the local scale of wildlife.
-BMPs and additional environmental compliance reviews should help to prevent and minimize any major adverse impacts; however, fragmentation is unavoidable.
+Crop management practices and additional environmental compliance reviews should help to prevent and minimize any major adverse impacts; however, fragmentation may be unavoidable.